 Options Weighted- Average Exercise Price Weighted- Average Remaining Contractual Life Aggregate Intrinsic Value

 Options outstanding, October 31, 2016 1,529,704 \$ 2.48 8.27 \$ -

 Granted 227,280 17.50

 Forfeited (286,119) 2.74

 Cancelled (70,281) 2.48

 Options outstanding, October 31, 2017 1,400,584 \$ 4.86 7.41 \$ -

 Granted - -

 Forfeited (141,024) 17.50

-Cancelled
+Cancelled -

-Options outstanding, October 31, 2018 1,259,560 \$ 4.55 7.68 \$
+Options outstanding, October 31, 2018 1,259,560 \$ 4.55 7.68 \$ -

 There were no options granted to employees during the year ended October 31, 2018.
 The options granted to employees during the year ended October 31, 2017, included both time-vesting and performance-based vesting criteria.
 Of the 227,280 options granted, 54,000 are subject to time vesting only.
 The time-vesting criteria specify that 20 percent of the options will vest on each of the first five anniversaries of the grant date, subject to the holder's continued service through the vesting date.
 The remaining 173,280 options granted include both time-vesting and performance-based vesting criteria.
 For these grants, 50 percent of the options are subject to time vesting and 50 percent are subject to performance-based vesting.
-The time-vesting criteria specify that 10 percent of the options shall vest on each of the first five anniversaries the grant date, subject to the holder's continued service through the vesting date.
+The time-vesting criteria specify that 10 percent of the options shall vest on each of the first five anniversaries the grant date, subject to the holder's continued service through the vesting and 50 percent are subject to the holder's continued service through the vesting date.
+The performance criteria specify that 10 percent of the options shall vest on each of the first five anniversaries the grant date, subject to the holder's continued service through the vesting date.
 The performance criteria stipulate that up to 10 percent of the options shall vest on each of the first five anniversaries of the grant date, based on the Company's annual earnings before income taxes, depreciation and amortization (EBITDA) for the applicable year and provided that the Companies achieve a minimum annual EBITDA amount for that particular year, subject to the holder's continued service through the vesting date.